 - At $34.95 USD, an affordable alternative to Wenlin

 - Pera Pera Kun

-- This is a mouse-over resource that is an add-on to Mozilla's Firefox browser.
-It is also available on Google Chrome.
+- This mouse-over resource is an add-on to Firefox or Chrome.
 The quality of mouse-over resources depends upon the incorporated dictionary.
-Pera Pera uses the CC-Cedict Chinese dictionary.
-It is more extensive than you might think and includes some idiomatic phrases and titles of classical works.
-There is also a very good Japanese version.
-Pera Pera Kun is useful reminder of the characters or compounds that you have always known but that have somehow slipped the memory.
-It is not as complete as other non mouse-over resources and should never be relied upon as the final answer.
+Pera Pera uses the CC-Cedict Chinese dictionary which is fairly extensive and includes some chengyu and titles of classical works, though not as complete as other non mouse-over resources.
 Download for Firefox or find it in the Chrome Web Store.

 - Geeks will be thrilled to find this Python-based set of databases and lookup functions that allow you to do pretty much anything you'd like to with a Chinese character: discover its stroke order, decompose it into parts, treat it as a radical and find out what characters are made from it, learn how to pronounce in pinyin/Wade-Giles/Korean/Shanghainese… And, of course, do all that backwards.